 Okay fine, there was no uproar, just my own guilt over betraying my people.

 And I should feel guilty, because being (even only half) Norwegian is awesome.
 In fact, whenever I read one of the billions of “Helpful Habits of Ridiculously Successful People That You Need to Adopt” articles out there, I always finish with not only a new determination to start waking up early and somehow incorporate lemon water into my diet, but also a feeling that these people might be “ridiculously successful,” but they don’t have anything on Norwegian people.

 Because Norwegians are onto something – 18 things, in fact.

 1. Norwegians breathe in when saying yes.

 I mean, that’s just practical.

 2. They think really boring things are interesting.

-No, they haven’t just eaten something delicious, Norwegians just love to give a good long “mmmm” in response to just about whatever you say.
+No, they haven’t just eaten something delicious, Norwegian people just love to give a good long “mmmm” in response to just about whatever you say.
 It’s sort of the Norwegian equivalent to the super ambiguous Indian/Nepali head bob.

 4. Conflict?
 What’s that?

 Norwegian people have an amazing and sometimes downright baffling ability to brush anything off.
 They tell me it’s because they don’t like confrontation so would rather just let stuff slide, but as a girl with a bit of a temper I’m always in awe of how cool my Norwegian friends can remain regardless of what’s thrown at them.
 And yes, I totally try to come up with ways to provoke them, and yes, I always fail.